Home

 • A patch of Bermuda grass under one area of heavy weeds turned brown, but eventually recovered.

-Oxalis, a broadleaf weed, starting to regrow one week after being sprayed with a vinegar weed killer.Crabgrass also starting to regrow, at about 5 days after being sprayed.
+Oxalis, a broadleaf weed, starts to re-grow one week after being sprayed with a vinegar weed killer.

-Using Only Full Strength Vinegar As A Weed Killer
+Using ONLY FULL STRENGTH VINEGAR As A Weed Killer

 • The vinegar spray without the soap was not as effective as vinegar with soap.
 It was even obvious while spraying that the plain vinegar was not readily staying on the leaves of the weeds, especially not on crabgrass.